 There are a few reasons why your hourly wage is more important than your annual salary.
 Your hourly wage is a more accurate representation of your true earnings.

-- Your annual salary includes things like vacation days and sick days, which you may not actually work.
+- Your annual salary includes things like vacation time and sick days, which you may not actually work.

 - You may also get paid for overtime, which is time that you worked beyond your usual hours.